Valencia vs Villarreal

 Villarreal

-Villarreal picked up a 4-3 win over Celta Vigo on Monday night to remain unbeaten in their first three matches (2W, 1D, 0L).
-With back-to-back victories, Villarreal moved into 2nd place in the La Liga table with 7 points, just two points behind Barcelona.
+Villarreal picked up a 4-3 win over Celta Vigo on Monday night, remaining unbeaten in their first three matches with two wins and one draw.
+With back-to-back victories, they have moved into second place in the La Liga table with 7 points, just two points behind leaders Barcelona.

-Marcelino will be without Juan Foyth, who is out with a knee injury.
-Also, Alfonso Pedraza and Denis Suárez will not feature for the Yellow Submarine due to injuries.
+A 4-4-2 formation is expected, with Arnaut Danjuma partnering with Gerard Moreno in attack.
+Marcelino will be without Juan Foyth, who is sidelined with a knee injury, along with Alfonso Pedraza and Denis Suárez, who are also out due to injuries.

 Team form